 Research by IT Governance has found that 30,272,408,782 known records breached so far in 5,360 publicly disclosed incidents.

 In Q1 2024, Oceania experienced a dynamic cybersecurity landscape with notable challenges and developments.
 The region saw an increase in cyber incidents, including breaches targeting government agencies and critical infrastructure.
-These incidents emphasize the importance of robust cybersecurity measures and cross-border collaboration to address evolving cyber threats in Oceania.
+These incidents emphasise the importance of robust cybersecurity measures and cross-border collaboration to address evolving cyber threats in Oceania.

 According to reports, Russian hackers targeted 65 Australian government departments and agencies, orchestrating Australia’s largest government cyberattack.
 In this breach, they managed to steal 2.5 million documents.
 The hackers gained access to government files by infiltrating an Australian law firm that collaborated with the government.